 Natural Language Processing: Natural language processing (NLP) is a field of artificial intelligence concerned with the interactions between computers and human(natural) language.

-In a simple sense, Natural language Processing is applying machine learning to text and language to teach computers understanding what is said in the spoken and written words.
+In a simple sense, Natural language Processing is applying machine learning to text and language to teach computers to understand what is said in spoken and written words.
 The main focus of NLP is to read, decipher, understand and make sense of the human language in a manner that is useful.

 Examples of NLP in Real Life: You will find a lot of applications of NLP in your life.
 Here we name a few-

 Translating one language to another i.e. Google Translator

 Checking grammatical errors i.e. Microsoft word or Grammarly applies NLP to check and correct grammatical errors.